jkeefe/presentations/union_docs.md

 - Doesn't always have to be stuff that people will see/use
 - Can help process your information
 - Can help you watch things online
-- Learn the language someone you know well and can annoy knows
+- Find someone who can code, who you know well and can annoy, and learn their language

 ##A Word About Security